dariogoetz/keyboard_layout_optimizer/README.md

 The corresponding webapp implementation is located in the `webui/layout_evaluation_wasm` crate.

-## Webapp - Result Exploration (soon offline due to Heroku shutting down the free service)
+## Webapp - Result Exploration

-Published results can be explored and compared at https://keyboard-layout-optimizer.herokuapp.com.
+Published results can be explored and compared at https://keyboard-layout-optimizer.fly.dev (previously https://keyboard-layout-optimizer.herokuapp.com).

 The corresponding webserver's implementation is located in the `webui/layouts_webservice` crate.